Survivor's Remorse - Leaving the Demons' Door Open

 Tim, my first husband, lived for over a decade with a brain tumor type Astrocytoma.
 I would explain his pain and mood swings to friends, if they bothered to ask, after he blew up at them.
 The mood swings weren't the real answer, though; he was breaking up with everybody, one by one.
 He wanted them to choose never coming back.
 He told me this.
 He told me how it felt to chase the words he couldn't catch, to know his reflexes weren't what they used to be and never would be again.
 How he felt horrible for finding people unintelligent and annoying with their niceness.
 He wanted to be nice, and he wanted the company, but he couldn't fail in front of them while they didn't even notice.
 He couldn't bear it if they did notice.

 I asked if he couldn't just tell them to go away and come back later, instead of yelling.
 No, he said.
 He didn't want them to come back.
-It's unfair of me to infer Tim's narrative into what Diana doesn't say.
+It's unfair of me to infer Tim's narrative from what Diana doesn't say.
 Knowing a thing never makes it easy.

 I'm getting better, stronger, healthier every day.
 It's hard to see Diana sometimes, and feeling the challenge compounds the guilt I feel for being the healthy one.
 Diana doesn't want me to hedge my success stories.
 She's happy and genuine, so I focus on that.
 I want to lend her some of my newfound strength, if she can use it.
 And I want her to feel envy, if that's what she wants.
 I'd give her anything, even envy.